 Contact: Scott Foyle at firstname.lastname@example.org

-Cambridge Campus Life club meets on Tuesday nights at the house next to St. Luke’s Church from 6:45-8:15pm.
+Cambridge Campus Life club meets on Tuesday nights at 29 W Main St. in Cambridge from 6:45-8:15pm.
 We start with a time of just hanging out where you can play pool or other games.
-Connecting with other 6-8th graders and the Campus Life adult leader team is something we value because it takes time to really get to know each other and build strong trusting relationships.
+Connecting with other 6-12th graders and the Campus Life adult leader team is something we value because it takes time to really get to know each other and build strong trusting relationships.

 There are special events and activities each year too as well as times to get together and hang out and do fun stuff during the school year besides the club meetings.

-Clifton Park Campus Life, “The Bridge,” is a small group mixed with a Bible Study for Middle schoolers in the Clifton Park area.
+Clifton Park Campus Life, is a small group mixed with a Bible Study for middle and high school students in the Clifton Park area.
 We are centered on Christ and the life changing power of the gospel.
 We talk about issues such as identity, fears, heroes of the Faith, and more!
 Kids get the chance to learn more about how awesome God is, develop lasting relationships with adults and meet new friends!
 We do group games like basketball, nerf, dodgeball, ga-ga ball, rock climbing, and many other funtastic games!
 To top it all off there is FREE PIZZA!
-Contact John McArdle (email@example.com) if you would like to know more!
+Contact Alexis Hernandez (email@example.com) if you would like to know more!

 For: 7-12th Grade Students